 How to Address Personal Hygiene Issues in a Sensitive Manner

 - Start a calm, nonjudgmental conversation: Approach the subject in a gentle, calm and positive manner.
-Understand that problems with cleanliness and hygiene in the elderly may be caused by underlying issues like depression, decreased vision or sense of smell, or even dementia-related disorders like Alzheimer’s.
+Understand that problems with cleanliness and hygiene in the elderly may be caused by underlying issues like depression, decreased vision or sense of smell or even types of dementia like Alzheimer’s disease.
 Keep that in mind when discussing sensitive issues.

 - Don’t impose unrealistic standards: While your typical routine may include a daily shower, that might not be necessary for mom or dad.
 Remember, if they are not particularly active, they may not need daily bathing.
 In fact, too many showers or baths can lead to dry, irritated skin.

 - Set up outings with friends: A lunch date with a long-time friend or a shopping trip to the mall may provide a good reason to spruce up.
 It’s easy for people to let appearances slip if they are largely homebound.
 Getting out is a good motivator.